 We need to display products in the places where customers can touch and use them.
 This solution is often used in the sales of electronic products.
 Mobile phones and game consoles are placed on the spot for customer experience, which greatly enhances customers’ willingness to purchase.

-We believe that people will pay more attention to experiential display in 2019.
+We believe that people will pay more attention to experiential displays in 2019.

 Compared to the use of cold-blooded product descriptions, people more like stories.
 The story can be a single presentation or a series of presentations that extend from different spaces to different spaces.
 It’s a kind of themed retail display.
 Simple stories such as “Forest Afternoon Tea” or “Happy Graduation” can be used to maintain the coherence of the theme of the story, relying on color and nameplates.